MS Mustai Karim

 Shipboard dining and entertainment options

-Dining onboard features European cuisine sp[ecialties with elements of Russian traditional cooking.
-Breakfasts are buffet-style.
-Lunches include 1 meal (Russian soup).
-Dinner is waiter-served and with a traditional Russian food menu.
-Waiters are dressed in traditional costumes.
+Dining onboard features European cuisine specialties with elements of traditional Russian cooking.
+Breakfast is buffet-style.
+Lunch includes one course (Russian soup).
+Dinner is waiter-served with a traditional Russian menu.
+Waitstaff wear traditional costumes.

-Onboard entertainment is focused on pre-scheduled activities and live performances (classical and Russian folk music).
-Onboard lectures are themed on the country's history and culture.
-Port talks (by a professional tour guide) provide information on visited river ports, nearby towns, shore excursions and tours available for booking.
-Passengers also enjoy traditional Russian tea ceremonies, Russian language lessons, dancing and singing classes, vodka tasting, nesting doll (matryoshka) painting classes.
+Onboard entertainment focuses on scheduled activities and live performances (classical and Russian folk music).
+Lectures are themed on the country’s history and culture.
+Port talks (by a professional tour guide) provide information on visited river ports, nearby towns, and shore excursions available for booking.
+Passengers also enjoy traditional Russian tea ceremonies, Russian language lessons, dancing and singing classes, vodka tastings, and nesting doll (matryoshka) painting classes.

 MS Mustai Karim cruise ship (VODOHOD, Russia)